aws-solutions/media-services-application-mapper/WORKSHOP.md

 1. Navigate to the [Usage](USAGE.md) document
 2. Read and follow the First Run instructions
 3. Practice navigation, layout, and search
-4. Create one or more channel tiles
+4. Create one or more tiles

 ## Part 4: CloudWatch Alarms and Event Integration